-The tax rate will be 19% (in accordance with the law, the reduced rate may not be applied).
+The tax rate will be 9%.
 Deciding whether or not a taxpayer qualifies as a real estate company could give rise to considerable administrative work.
 A further complicating factor is that the real estate of affiliated undertakings has to be considered too.